ryanbugden/Overlapper/README.md

 - If your glyph has contours with start points that are off-curves, this will make the nearest on-curve the start point in the process.
 This is the current workaround to preventing Overlapper from crashing RoboFont.

 ---

-Special thanks to Frank Griesshammer, Jackson Cavanaugh, Andy Clymer.
+Special thanks to Frank Grießhammer, Jackson Cavanaugh, Andy Clymer, and all of the minds behind [fontTools](https://github.com/fonttools/fonttools) (the reason the curve extrapolation is so accurate).